smartheim/wakaamaNode/docs/api/objects-registry.md

 special implementations exist for object ID 1 (LWM2M Server), 2 (Access Control), 3 (device) and 5 (firmware) and you should not use the auto generated ones.

-## Example
+## How to use a predefined object

+A full example can be found in [Get started](/quickstart/getting-started.md).
+Necessary steps are usually looking like below.
 For example if you want to use the "Light Control" lwM2M object:

 * Search the list below for "Light Control".
 * Find it under object id 3311.